310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% bubble Midori %}
 The coating peeled off… I’m also shocked that I can’t see its cute face anymore…

-The table’s legs are falling apart too, so it can barely stand properly… I kept going back and forth about whether I should throw it away…
+The desk’s legs are falling apart too, so it can barely stand properly… I kept going back and forth about whether I should throw it away…

 But I’m pretty attached to it, so I couldn’t get myself to let go of it… That’s why I wanted to try fixing it, but life’s not that easy, huh…
 {% endbubble %}